freeCodeCamp/freeCodeCamp/guide/english/python/while-loop-statements/index.md

 <!-- Please add any articles you think might be helpful to read before writing the article -->

 Python utilizes the `while` loop similarly to other popular languages.
 The `while` loop evaluates a condition then executes a block of code if the condition is true.
 The block of code executes repeatedly until the condition becomes false.
+These `while` loops are to prefer in situations where the condition for it to work is known.
+In other cases where you might want to get input from a user for instance, it is better to use a `for` loop.

 The basic syntax is: